m1ndflay3r/zsh_libmisc/README.md

 # zelfexec
-Arguably the star of the show, zelfexec is a much more powerful implementation of elfexec (https://github.com/abbat/elfexec).
+Arguably the star of the show, zelfexec is a much more powerful implementation of abbats' elfexec (https://github.com/abbat/elfexec).

-Written in a mixture of both C and pure zsh, this program is capable of executing any ELF binary piped to it without ever actually writing it to a filesystem of any kind.
-Many of libmisc's functions utilize this in their operation.
+Written in a mixture of both C and pure zsh, this software is capable of executing any ELF binary piped to it without ever actually writing it to a filesystem of any kind.
+As you can imagine, this functionality is hilariously powerful.
+Many of libmisc's functions and utilities utilize this software in their operation.

-differences to abbats' version:
+Differences to abbats' version:

 - it's in a zsh library!